UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 on one or more column(s) for each group.
 It creates a new data frame with one row for each group and one column for each summary statistic.
 The darker, top row of each table represents the column headers.
-The gray, blue, and green colored rows correspond to the rows that belong to each of the three groups being represented in this cartoon example.
+The orange, blue, and green colored rows correspond to the rows that belong to each of the three groups being represented in this cartoon example.
 ```